Skip to content

 Google calendar showing appointments with yourself for habits and work

-Obviously, this is bad because you’re not doing the thing you set out to do, but it’s also bad because you’re undermining the very effectiveness of reminders in general.
+Obviously, this is bad because you’re not doing the thing you set out to do, but it’s also bad because you’re undermining the effectiveness of reminders in general.
 You’re training yourself to ignore all reminders, not just the meaningless ones.
 This makes any future efforts at behavioral change less likely to succeed.

 The solution?